-- To maintain a caring, orderly community in which effective learning can take place and where there is mutual respect between members - · To help children develop a sense of worth, identity and achievement - To help all children to become self-disciplined, able to accept responsibility for their own actions and make positive choices - To develop in all children the ability to listen to others; cooperate and to appreciate other ways of thinking and behaving
+• To maintain a caring, orderly community in which effective learning can take place and where there is mutual respect between members

-We hope to achieve these aims through a school behaviour policy based on rights, responsibilities and respect.
+• To help children develop a sense of worth, identity and achievement

+• To help all children to become self-disciplined, able to accept responsibility for their own actions and make positive choices responsibilities and respect.
 Praise, rewards, privileges, and positive role-modelling support the development of self-discipline and the capacity to make positive choices.